ch4mpy/spring-addons/samples/tutorials/bff/README.md

 ```

 ### 2.3.
 Application Properties
-Let's first detail the configuration properties we will use to configure `spring-cloud-gateway`.
+Let's first detail the configuration properties used to configure `spring-cloud-gateway`.

 The first part defines some constants to be reused later on and, for some of it, be overridden in profiles.
 You might also consider defining `KEYCLOAK_SECRET`, `AUTH0_SECRET` and `COGNITO_SECRET` environment variables instead of editing the secrets in the following:
 ```yaml